mephasor/mephaBot/README.md

 ##radio.cfg structure

 Each line represents one station.
-Three fields have to be provided separated by a coma: shortName, URL, longName
+Three fields have to be provided:

+`shortName, URL, longName`

 The fields are separated using a ', ' which is important.